JOHNYXUU/crawl-SourceForge/README.md

 # crawl-SourceForge

-This is a file for crawling projects on SourceForge.
+This is a file for crawling information of projects on SourceForge.

 for testing , i just crawled projects of java in linux